ryanlupinski/Portfolio-Optimization/README.md

 # Portfolio-Optimization
- A quantative approach to optimal asset allocation
+ A quantitative approach to optimal asset allocation